 This species is a desired melaleuca in the garden and is very hardy.
 It will grow best in full sun to part-shade and it is very attarctive when flowering.
 It is useful for enhancing habitat values and attracting insects and birds.
 It grows very successfully on the east coast.

-In our cold climate garden plants have reached a height of three metres in more than ten years.
-Plants are upright, stiff with grayish, papery bark.
+In our cold climate garden (near Armidale) plants have reached a height of three metres in more than ten years.

 Prune lightly after flowering to avoid plants becoming straggly.